Sazid60/In-Depth-Exploration-Of-MongoDB-Queries/Readme.md

 );
 ```

-- There is an alternative of field filtering named `project`. remember that we can not use the filed Filtering for `findOne`.
+- There is an alternative of field filtering named `project`. remember that we can not use this filed Filtering for `findOne`.

 ```js
 db.test